 How a well designed meeting room can cultivate collaborative learning

-The way in which meetings are run are beginning to look very different.
-The days of scheduling and booking a formal meeting in that sombre, dull room with the long table and one whiteboard are long gone.
-Instead, more and more businesses are now in support of collaborative meeting spaces built and designed to support learning and innovation.
+Meetings are beginning to look very different.
+Long gone are the days of scheduling and booking a formal meeting in that sombre, dull room with the long table and one whiteboard.
+Instead, more and more businesses are now in support of collaborative meeting spaces.
+They’re built and designed to support learning and innovation.
 There are many serviced meeting rooms Sydney and elsewhere that have nailed it.
 Here’s how they do it.

 The changing spaces and ways of meeting are being supported and shaped by the use of collaborative technology.
 Having the right tools, such as large format displays, webcam, speakers and instant connectivity is pivotal in making sure that meetings can run more smoothly.
 The Cube in Melbourne is a meeting room which offers the perks of easy sharing and connectivity.
 With streamline AV and a large flat screen screen display, there is efficient access to presenting data and reaping the benefits of visual aids.
 Needless to say, more traditional tools like whiteboards still have their place in pushing ideas and creativity!
 As long as every worker has clear vision and easy contact with everything, the meeting will move seamlessly.